|

 today's air mattresses are a lot more comfortable and sophisticated.

-Air mattresses are inflatable mattresses which, in their simplest form,
+Air mattresses are inflatable mattresses that, in their simplest form,

 are often used as temporary bedding or sleeping pads.
 Years ago,